-Leagues across the country continue to press for redistricting reform at the state level and the LWVUS has gone to the Supreme Court with “friend-of-the-court” briefs aimed against political and racial gerrymandering.
+Leagues across the country continue to press for redistricting reform at the state level and the LWVUS has gone to the Supreme Court with “friend-of-the-court” briefs in landmark cases against political and racial gerrymandering.
 In 2009, the LWVEF hosted a unique redistricting conference that brought together experts and stakeholders from across the nation to discuss how to work together to influence the results of the state redistricting processes following the 2010 Census.
 The participants agreed upon several core principles and wrote a report emphasizing the importance of transparency in the redistricting process.

 Following the 2011 redistricting process, several state Leagues engaged in litigation or statewide ballot initiative campaigns to challenge unsatisfactory redistricting outcomes.
 The Texas League and LWVEF jointly submitted comments urging the US Department of Justice to object to VRA Section 5 preclearance of what the League deemed a discriminatory redistricting proposal.
 Elsewhere, the North Carolina League joined other civil rights groups in challenging a redistricting plan that would negatively impact minority and other voters, the Arizona League filed an amicus brief which successfully urged the state Supreme Court to protect that state’s independent redistricting commission, and the Pennsylvania League participated in a successful citizen’s appeal of a state plan.

-In Ohio, the League led a high-profile—yet ultimately unsuccessful-- effort to pass a November 2012 ballot initiative that would have instituted an independent redistricting commission.
+In Ohio, the League led a high-profile yet ultimately unsuccessful effort to pass a November 2012 ballot initiative that would have instituted an independent redistricting commission.

 Public opinion polling has shown high public support for taking the redistricting process out of the hands of partisan legislatures, and many Leagues continue to consider how best to achieve more representative processes.
 Leagues remain engaged in pending legal challenges or appeals in several states and continue to pursue a range of reform opportunities to reform the redistricting process.
-In early 2012, LWVEF published “Shining a Light: Redistricting Lessons Learned”, which lays out key League priorities related to redistricting reform.
+In early 2012, LWVEF published “Shining a Light: Redistricting Lessons Learned,” which lays out key League priorities related to redistricting reform.
 The publication has been shared widely with Leagues and partners nationwide.